ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 There is one thing you cannot disable: Outlook always allows users to edit the copy of the signature after it was added to an email.

 ### Outlook Web
 Unfortunately, Outlook Web cannot be configured as granularly as Outlook.
-In Exchange Online as well as in Exchange on-prem, the `Set-OwaMailboxPolicy` cmdlet does not allow you to configure signature settings in detail, but only to disable or enable signature features`SignaturesEnabled` for specific groups of mailboxes.
+In Exchange Online as well as in Exchange on-prem, the `Set-OwaMailboxPolicy` cmdlet does not allow you to configure signature settings in detail, but only to disable or enable signature features via the `SignaturesEnabled` parameter for specific groups of mailboxes.

 There is no option to write protect signatures, or to keep users from from adding, editing and removing signatures without disabling all signature-related features.